aithon2501/2DoBox-Pivot/README.md

 Each TODO should have an option to set a due date for the specific TODO.
 Once a TODO’s due date is reached, the TODO should show a visual indication that it is past due if it has not been completed.
 Note: TimeZones are hard - consider using a library like MomentJS

+# Eval Notes
+## Overall
+would like to see css and UI a little tighter, but clear we put a lot of thought and time into the JS More progress in general, think about big picture and not just tunnel vision on the JS; where we focused energy and time GOOD JOB!
+## UI
+  -no real need for overflow scroll for cards...let the window do it -cards visable behind filter bar
+  -fix these squirrely things in the UI
+## HTML
+  -put a class on the span tag so it's more explicit
+## css
+  -margin:auto on universal selector: bandaids over whole body -text align:center is hacky
+    -better to use flexbox or setting a % of a container with margin:saveButton -never use inline, use inline-block
+  -up-vote: good place to refactor some CSS
+    -shared class for upvote/down, then a more specific class for differences -no camelCase in CSS!
+  -watch for opening and closing curlies on media query, and indentation inside of it
+## JS

+## Git/github